 For some, it's extremely hard, and for others impossible.
 It's unnatural to forgive, especially when someone really hurt us.
 But God says to forgive, whether it's forgiveness for others or forgiveness for ourselves, forgiveness is important to start the healing process.

-Matthew 6:14-15 "For if you forgive other people when they sin against you, your heavenly Father will also forgive you.
+"My command is this: Forgive other people when they sin against you, your heavenly Father will also forgive you.
 But if you do not forgive others their sins, your Father will not forgive your sins."

 - Forgiveness is an act of obedience.

 God delights in your obedience, especially when you obey Him in challenging times.
 Obedience is a way of life for God's people.
 Your obedience to God is what makes your relationship with Him possible, it's the virtue that keeps you close to your heavenly father.